miranoh/miranoh.github.io/index.md

 ## [](#h2)About me

 >
-> Hi, I'm Miran, a second year Ph.D student student in the [Department of Linguistics](https://dornsife.usc.edu/ling) at [University of Southern California](https://www.usc.edu).
+> Hi, I'm Miran, a third year Ph.D student student in the [Department of Linguistics](https://dornsife.usc.edu/ling) at [University of Southern California](https://www.usc.edu).
 > My research interests are speech production and articulatory phonetics/phonology.
-I am an active member of the [USC Phonetics and Phonology Group](http://www-bcf.usc.edu/~dbyrd) and the [Speech Production and Articulation kNowledge group (SPAN)](http://sail.usc.edu/span), working on projects such as tracking movement of the vocal tract in real-time MR images.
+I am an active member of the [USC Phonetics and Phonology Group](http://www-bcf.usc.edu/~dbyrd) and the [Speech Production and Articulation kNowledge group (SPAN)](http://sail.usc.edu/span), working on projects such as tracking vocal tract movements in real-time MR images.
 >

 <span style="height: 20px;"></span>